- What does the Government mean by school readiness?

 The Government’s EYPP funding gives extra money to early year’s settings with children from poorer backgrounds.
 This intends to help them boost children’s key skills, narrow the attainment gap and avoid the tragedy of children who do not fulfil their potential.
 At Boogie Mites, we work with many nurseries and preschools who have been spending their EYPP funding on up-skilling their practitioners and parents in creative, active music making.

-But whether or not you are eligible for government funding, an investment in our music packs, which includes a training DVD, not only makes the day to day planning, leading and engagement easy but also accessible -what with online and physical products available- and effective.
+But whether or not you are eligible for government funding, an investment in our music packs, which includes digital training resources, not only makes the day to day planning, leading and engagement easy but also accessible -what with online and physical products available- and effective.

 Take a look at testimonials from practitioners using Boogie Mites

 Our setting recently invested in the Boogie Mites training CD/Digital resources.
 I cannot express how thrilled everyone is with the programme.
 It is practical, easy to use and follow, informative and supportive.
 We particularly love the way it is presented in a setting, making it realistic to the viewer.
 It is also an investment as any new staff can easily have access to the training.

 We cannot believe the positive results we have had already!
 Listening and attention skills have really improved and even the more reserved of children are joining in with singing and music making.